107208579/tracking/README.md

 <br />

 ## What tools can add events?
-Apart from manually adding events to a calendar there are many applications and options.
+Apart from manually typing events into a calendar there are many other applications and options
  * **Via Application**
    * macOS
      * [Apple Event Script](https://github.com/107208579/applescript2event) - event creation via AppleScript